rohanmahto592/FrameUp/README.md

 - Filter the user's post on the basis of genre and title
 - Which user's post you liked is shown in the pop up notification.
 ---
-## Installation
+## `Installation`

--npm i && npm start in both the client and server folder -Setup your own MySql database and change the configuration in Db.js of ConfigDB folder of server folder.
+- npm i && npm start in both the client and server folder.
+- Setup your own MySql database and change the configuration in Db.js of ConfigDB folder of server folder.
 ## `Screenshot`